 Net leverage ratio

-Our net covenant leverage, as calculated under the 2020 Amended Senior Credit Facility, differs from our net total leverage as it excludes (i) lease-related liabilities, (ii) any vendor financing-related short-term liabilities and includes (iii) the Credit Facility Excluded Amount (which is the greater of €400.0 million and 0.25x Consolidated Adjusted Annualized EBITDA).
-Our net covenant leverage reached 2.9x at September 30, 2020, which was stable versus the prior quarter.
+Our net covenant leverage, as calculated under the 2020 Amended Senior Credit Facility, differs from our net total leverage as it excludes (i) any vendor financing-related short-term liabilities, (ii) any liabilities related to the mobile spectrum licenses, yet includes (iii) the Credit Facility Excluded Amount (which is the greater of €400.0 million and 0.25x Consolidated Adjusted Annualized EBITDA) and (iv) divides Net Total Debt by the last two quarter's annualized EBITDA.
+Our net covenant leverage reached 2.4x at March 31, 2023, up versus 2.2x at December 31, 2022 as a result of a softer Adjusted EBITDA performance in the quarter as discussed above and a lower cash balance.
 Our current net covenant leverage ratio is significantly below the springing maintenance covenant of 6.0x and the incurrence test of 4.5x net senior leverage.
 The aforementioned maintenance covenant only applies, however, in case we would draw 40% or more under our revolving credit facilities.
-At September 30, 2020, our revolving credit facilities were fully undrawn as mentioned above.
+At March 31, 2023, our revolving credit facilities were fully undrawn as mentioned above.

-For a reconciliation of both our net total leverage and net covenant ratio as per Sept 30, 2020, we refer to the Q3 2020 Investor & Analyst Toolkit.
+For a reconciliation of both our net total leverage and net covenant ratio as per March 31, 2023, we refer to the Q1 2023 Investor & Analyst Toolkit.